johnlafata/johnlafata.github.io/README.md

 Here's a link to page where I am tracking the development progress for this application [My LLM based account planning application](./doc/applications/APP_ACCT_PLAN.md)

+**RAG Document processing application**

+A chatbot that processes RAG documents and allows the user to request analysis of the document.
+This is a simple python app using gradio for a UI and langchain to call a choice of foundation models to analyze the document.
+Here's a link to page where I am tracking the development progress for this application [Document Processing Application](./doc/applications/APP_RAG_DOCUMENT_PROCESSING.md)

 **Product Conversational Knowledgebase app**

 A chatbot functioning as a research assistant on product information.
 This is a more complex python app using gradio for a UI and [langchain](./tools/code/ai/langchain.md) to call a choice of foundation models to provide product information.
 I'm using llama-index and nVidia NEMO libraries to help with training and fine-tuning.
 The application leverages tool calls to gather unstructured data and then leverages the llm to structure it into a [Pydantic](./tools/code/language/python/pydantic.md) object that we'll store in a vector database.